 my very first baluchari was my younger brother’s wedding gift to me. a smooth thick silk in cream, with elegant small paisleys on the body in subtle brown and a sleek vibrant blue, borders and pallu with fine weave in the same colours. i never looked carefully at the pictures, never “read” the story, just loved the feel of the whole thing. the saree is gone now, frayed and torn, but the memory stays.

-while pondering on the baluchari, my thoughts suddenly went to another famous battle field. polashir juddha, the battle of plassey. i thought of robert clive, all of twenty four or whatever he was at the time when he won the battle and established a british company’s rule on a part of india. why was i thinking of clive i wondered. what was the saree trying to tell me?
+while pondering on the baluchari, my thoughts suddenly went to another famous battle field. polashir juddha, the battle of plassey. i thought of robert clive, all of thirty two or whatever he was at the time when he won the battle and established a british company’s rule on a part of india. why was i thinking of clive, i wondered. what was the saree trying to tell me?

-baluchar, which means sand bank, was a small town on the banks of the river bhagirathi, a tributary of the ganga. in the early 1700s nawab murshid quli khan, the diwan of bengal under aurangzeb, moved his capital from dhaka/dacca to maksudabad nearby, renaming it murshidabad after his own name (nice nawabi thing to do i guess). the baluchari came into being around this time and became popular. the mulberry silk was locally cultivated, weavers from gujarat may have been involved in the creation of its idiom and texture.
+baluchar, which means sand bank, was a small town on the banks of the river bhagirathi, a tributary of the ganga. in the early 1700s, nawab murshid quli khan, the diwan of bengal under aurangzeb, and later the first nawab of bengal, moved his capital from dhaka/dacca to maksudabad nearby, renaming it murshidabad after his own name (nice nawabi thing to do, i guess). the baluchari came into being around this time and became popular. the mulberry silk was locally cultivated, weavers from gujarat may have been involved in the creation of its idiom and texture.

-although the mughal empire was in decline, murshidabad became a thriving trading port and had many marwari traders, gujaratis, armenians, arabs, jews, dutch, french, english, and other merchants living there. textile was of course one of the many things india was known for and exported. baluchari also found its foreign takers. its motifs back then reflected the life of the mughals, the court, the zamindars, etc., and held up a picture of the times.
+the bengal subah, absorbed by the mughals in 1576, was the empire’s richest province. at one point, apparently, its economy was worth 12% of the world’s gdp. after aurangzeb’s death in 1707, although the mughal empire was in difficulties, bengal continued to thrive. murshidabad was a flourishing and cosmopolitan trading port with many marwari traders, gujaratis, armenians, arabs, jews, dutch, french, english, and other merchants. bengal was known for its textiles. muslin had become legendary, silks of all kinds were traded here. baluchari also found its foreign takers. its motifs back then reflected the life of the mughals, the court, the landowners, etc., and held up a picture of the times.

-karna died, killed by his own brother. i just checked a pink and brown saree and here “sitaharan” was in progress, ravan and sita in a flying chariot, jatayu trying to save her. a sense of jatra, the bengali theatre, in these silks. who is that mughal reclining on the border of the pale grey saree? that lovely girl in a ghagra? the man sitting on a chair holding up a three-leafed something and a fan? what is their story? must call my aunt right now and tell her to get me another baluchari.
+karna died, killed by his own brother. i just checked a pink and brown saree and here “sitaharan” – the abduction of sita in the ramayana – was in progress, ravan and sita in a flying chariot, jatayu trying to save her. a sense of jatra, the bengali folk theatre, in these silks. who is that mughal reclining on the border of the pale grey saree? that lovely girl in a ghagra? the man sitting on a chair holding up a three-leafed something and a fan? what is their story? must call my aunt right now and tell her to get me another baluchari.

 a nice read on baluchari: http://www.telegraphindia.com/1150524/jsp/opinion/story_21749.jsp#.Vn0um1JLqH0